mozilla-services/GitHub-Audit/docs/checklist.md

 some groups.
 If you have reasons for not adopting individual ones, please document that for future reference.

+Not all of the guidelines can be verified independently.
+Some of them require the user to "self report".

 ## Membership

 -   [ ] All GitHub accounts granted specific access to a sensitive